-Let's look at the different types of maps that can help us with our research.
+Let's look at the different types of map that can help us with our research.
 Maps are usually primary sources.
 They are surveyed and drawn up to record how the landscape looks at a particular moment in time.

-We looked at the early Ordnance Survey maps last week.
-OS mapping has been very accurate from the 1880s so I think we can safely say that these maps are primary sources, and we can trust the information we find on them.
+We've just looked at the early Ordnance Survey maps and OS mapping has been pretty accurate from the 1880s, so I think we can safely say that these maps are primary sources, and we can 99% trust the information we find on them.